Implement Clean Elections

 - Prevent criminal corporations from influencing our government by prohibiting them from making political contributions after being convicted of fraud

 - Strengthen laws regulating those who lobby on behalf of foreign governments and ban lobbying on behalf of countries with human rights violations

 - Increase transparency in campaign finance reporting, so wealthy and corporate donors must disclose where their money is going

-- Support the Fair Elections Now Act, which would allow for candidates to receives matching public funds for small-dollar donations
+- Allow for candidates to receive matching public funds for small-dollar donations

 Republicans in Congress want to undo the gains of the Civil Rights Movement.
 We must protect the Voting Rights Act and work to make our elections more accessible to all.